diyscif/diyscif/scif-thesis.md

 devices, disrupting the communication between the devices and their base stations, effectively disabling them within the range of the jammer.

-It is not possible to closely target these disruptive transmissions, as with sound masking, so they can interfere with the legitimate functioning of devices inside the SCIF and surround it.
-Because of this, they are illegal in the EU under Directive 1999/5/EC and in the US under the Communications Act of 1934.
+In contrast to sound masking, however, it is not possible to closely target signal jammers' disruptive transmissions.
+They can interfere with the legitimate functioning of devices inside the SCIF and surrounding it.
+Because of this, the use of signal jammers is illegal in the EU under Directive 1999/5/EC and in the U.S. under the Communications Act of 1934.

 ## Bug Sweeping